Degree bounds for local cohomology: First bounds on local cohomology modules

-\begin{remark} Typically, one applies Lemma~\ref{localCoh} when the modules $C_j$ are maximal Cohen-Macaulay modules (for example, free modules over a Cohen-Macaulay ring), because, in this case, hypothesis (\ref{localCoh-a}) about $\depth C_j$ is automatically satisfied.
-Similarly, if then hypothesis (\ref{localCoh-b}) is also satisfied. \end{remark}
+\begin{remark} If then hypothesis (\ref{localCoh-b}) is satisfied.
+Typically, one applies Proposition~\ref{localCoh} when the modules $C_j$ are maximal Cohen-Macaulay modules (for example, free modules over a Cohen-Macaulay ring), because, in this case, hypothesis (\ref{localCoh-a}) about $\depth C_j$ is automatically satisfied.